Chart Color Schemes

 Age

-Montrose's median age exceeds the national pattern
+Montrose's population is slightly older than the national pattern